 A light and airy strawberry cake recipe that uses strawberry reduction to enhance its flavor.
 And yet, a simple and easy recipe you will want to make over and over again.
-Use it as a coffee cake or layer it with fancy frosting for a celebration cake.
-A butter-based cake so it’s perfect to cover with fondant covered tiered cakes too.
+Delicious on its own but even better when filled and frosted for a celebration.
+Perfect to cover with fondant or stacked for tiered cakes.

 - Measuring cups and spoons